izzetbiophysicist/consensus_design/README.md

 get_consensus = generates a consensus sequence given an alignment, the structure and the consensus threshold

 consensus_design = Given a structure and a consensus sequence, carries out the consensus design.
 Can be used with or without the design option.
-If design = True, all residues without consensus will be designed using Rosetta design
+If design is set to True, all residues without consensus will be designed using Rosetta design